ndri/atproto-auto-blocklist/README.md

 # atproto-auto-blocklist

-This is a script that allows you to automatically generate a blocklist (AKA moderation list) for Bluesky based on a query.
+This is a script that allows you to automatically generate a blocklist (AKA moderation list) for Bluesky based on users' display names, handles or bios.

 ## Usage